rochus-keller/Luon/Readme.md

 - [x] Implement an IDE similar to the Oberon+ IDE
 - [x] Document the language (specification is available)
 - [ ] Migrate the Smalltalk-80 VM to Luon as a proof-of-concept and to optimize the language (WIP)
+- [ ] Complete the language implementation according to the specification

 #### Status on October 14, 2024